 IRS E-File Schedule for Tax Refunds via Check or Direct Deposits

-As alluded to above, the IRS previously released an annual schedule to help tax payers better plan around tax season so they will know when they can expect to receive their refund check.
+As alluded to above, the IRS previously released an annual schedule to help tax payers better plan around tax season so tax-filers will know when they can expect to receive their refund check.
 They stopped this practice last year after there were delays in the refund process due to new anti-fraud measures.

 |IRS accepts your return (by 11:00 am) between…||Direct Deposit Sent||Paper Check Mailed|